intel-analytics/ipex-llm/scala/ppml/src/main/scala/com/intel/analytics/bigdl/ppml/attestation/README.md

 | app_id | String | HfpPKHdF... | ID which represents a certain application  |
 | api_key | String | EnJnmF31... | The application's access key to the BigDL Remote Attestation Service |

-### Registe Policy
+### Register Policy

-Registe a attestation policy for SGX/TDX quote, which will check some certain attributes or contents from the quote.
+Register a attestation policy for SGX/TDX quote, which will check some certain attributes or contents from the quote.

 **TDX Policy is not implemented yet.**